 These advanced courses foreground critical thought and discussion, require students to work independently and are flexible enough to encompass a broad range of course themes.
 In all Advanced courses, the level of reading, writing and discussion completed by your student equals the levels found in a first-year college course.
 Both Advanced Seminar and Advanced Studies courses are designated with the prefix “AS,” indicating a level of academic rigor comparable to or exceeding AP courses.

-Current Advanced Seminar offerings include:
+Recent Advanced Seminar offerings include:

 French Cultural Studies: Happiness, Feast Days and Celebrations